Hannah-Frost/Jarvis-App/README.md

 ```
 As a user,
 So I am prepared for the day
-I would like to be given some useful advice
+I would like to be given some useful advice.
 ```

 ---